phalcon-orphanage/docs/en/reference/applications.rst

 When :doc:`Phalcon\\Mvc\\Application <../api/Phalcon_Mvc_Application>` have modules registered, always is necessary that every matched route returns a valid module.
-Each registered module has an associated class that offers functions to set the module itself up.
+Each registered module has an associated class offering functions to set the module itself up.
 Each module class definition must implement two
 methods: registerAutoloaders() and registerServices(), they will be called by :doc:`Phalcon\\Mvc\\Application <../api/Phalcon_Mvc_Application>` according to the module to be executed.